vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 Were those patterns referencing a single topic or disparate topics?
 If single key was associated with multiple topics, can we still look at it as a memory cell?

-Activated FF-values predicted model's next output tokens in higher layers only, but not in lower layers.
+Activated feed-forward values predicted model's next output tokens in higher layers only, but not in lower layers.
 Typical example activated tens of memories which were then aggregated (non-zero coef mems).
 The model output vector differed from all single memory predictions (single value vectors) 68% of the time.
 Remaining 32% are perhaps stop words and a like.
-The FF-residual connections predicted next output token increasingly in the higher layers.
+The feed-forward residual connections predicted next output token increasingly in the higher layers.
 Could be that the internal embedding space is changes between layers?
 Is the model refining its prediction from layer to layer?

-They additionally observed that top-1 predictions of sublayer residuals mostly not match FF.
+They additionally observed that top-1 predictions of sublayer residuals mostly not match feed-forward.
 These sublayer-outputs seem to not agree but rather compose.
-Does FF dampen or "veto" residual vectors towards other candidates?
+Does feed-forward dampen or "veto" residual vectors towards other candidates?
-In 66% adding FF to residuals changed prediction is to a semantically unrelated word.
+In 66% adding feed-forward to residuals changed prediction is to a semantically unrelated word.
 Is this used by the model for predicted sequence re-arrangements?

 ## LambdaNet Positional Embeddings vs Feed-Forward Layer

 [LambdaNet layer positional embeddings](/ml/Lambda-Networks-Transform-Self-Attention) are something between self-attention and feed-forward layer in transformer, but neither.
 They are about querying pattern-values store.
-The keys are constants like in FF, but queries and values are derived from the input.
+The keys are constants like in feed-forward, but queries and values are derived from the input.
-Whereas in the FF the values are constants as well.
+Whereas in the feed-forward the values are constants as well.

 ## Meet Other ML Enthusiasts One-on-One Online